 For mental health Virtual Visits, connect via video conference.
 Telephone only is not available for mental health Virtual Visits.

-You have a choice between two providers:
+You have a choice between two providers for medical and mental health Virtual Visits:

 Doctor On Demand doctorondemand.com (800) 997-6196 (TTY: 711)